pirc-pl/unrealircd-modules/README.md

 ### setname

 This one implements the IRCv3 [SETNAME capability](https://ircv3.net/specs/extensions/setname) (draft/setname).
-Please note that's this spec is "Work In Progress" (that means the spec can change and then the module and clients will need updating).
+Please note that this spec is "Work In Progress" (that means the spec can change and then the module and clients will need updating).

 ### monitor